OREL-group/orel-group.github.io/index.md

 ## Lab News
 - [09-13](https://summit-2021.is4si.org/schedule/apc-schedule) "Gibsonian Information: a perceptual approach to modeling the quantitative observer" at 2021 Summit of the International Society for the Study of Information (IS4SI) Biologically Inspired Cognitive Architectures (BICA) workshop
 - 09-03 Website Landing page update is underway!
-- [07-28](https://cognitivesciencesociety.org/cogsci-affinity-discussion-groups/) "Trajectories in Cognitive Science" Discussion Group at CogSci 2021, hosted and organized by OREL's Congition Futures team.
+- [07-28](https://cognitivesciencesociety.org/cogsci-affinity-discussion-groups/) "Trajectories in Cognitive Science" Discussion Group at CogSci 2021, hosted and organized by OREL's Congition Futures team
-- [07-09](https://culturalevolutionsociety.org/) Multiple OREL presentations at Cultural Evolution Society Conference 2021.
+- [07-09](https://culturalevolutionsociety.org/) Cultural Evolution Society Conference 2021, multiple OREL presentations
 - [07-05](https://academy.neuromatch.io/) Neuromatch Academy: Computational Neuroscience and Deep Learning courses - OREL members participate, and congratulations Krishna Katyal on being a DL TA!
  - 05-17 Congratualtions Avery Lim and Jesse Parent on being awarded Research Grants via Effective Altruism Learning and Research (Artificial Intelligence)
-- [05-15](https://emergentinteraction.github.io/) "Allostasis Machines: a model for understanding internal states and technological environments", OREL presents at ACM CHI 2021 Workshop on Emergent Interaction.
+- [05-15](https://emergentinteraction.github.io/) "Allostasis Machines: a model for understanding internal states and technological environments" at ACM CHI 2021 Workshop on Emergent Interaction
-- 04-10 Princeton Envision 2021: "Cognition Futures & FrontierMap", Innaugural Research Symposium by OREL's Cognition Futures team.
+- 04-10 "Cognition Futures & FrontierMap", Research Symposium at Princeton Envision 2021 by OREL's Cognition Futures team
-- [04-09](https://twitter.com/JesParent/status/1379489919228379136) OREL's Society Ethics Tech team presents at ACM's New York Celebration of Women in Computing 2021
+- [04-09](https://twitter.com/JesParent/status/1379489919228379136) "Challenges and Opportunities in Integrating Critical Voices in AI Ethics: Towards a Unified Ethical Framework for AI", ACM's New York Celebration of Women in Computing 2021, by OREL's Society Ethics Tech team
 - [03-24](https://www.researchgate.net/publication/350357270_Frontier_Map_and_Cognition_Futures_Embodied_Intelligence_A_Survey_of_Computational_Models_of_Cognition) International Workshop on Embodied Intelligence: Workshop Flash Talks and Interview for IEEE Embodied Intelligence podcast: Bradly Alicea, Stefan Dvoretskii, and Jesse Parent
 - [03-21](https://www.sciencedirect.com/science/article/abs/pii/S0303264721000629) "Periodicity in the Embryo" accepted for publication in Biosystems 204 in June